cxinsys/cellcraft/README.md

    cd ../../..
    ```

-   > **Note:** This step is required before first-time installation.
-The automated scripts (`run-gpu-mode.sh`, `run-cpu-mode.sh`) will handle this automatically, but manual configuration is needed if using docker compose directly.

 3. (Optional) Manage GHCR images:

    Before installation, you can optionally **check and pre-download** required Docker images from GitHub Container Registry (GHCR).
 This step is recommended for faster deployment and offline environments.